Younggon-Kim/study/MongoDB/M001 - MongoDB Basics/ch04 Quiz.md

 ## Lab 1: Comparison Operators
 ### Problem:
-To complete this exercise connect to your Atlas cluster using the in-browser IDE space at the end of this chapter.
 How many documents in the sample_training.zips collection have fewer than 1000 people listed in the pop field?
 Copy/paste the exact numeric value (without double quotes) of the result that you get into the response field.